1. Primrose Park Artist Studios

-Council offers six well equipped shared studio spaces to artists at Primrose Park Arts Centre.
+Council offers six well equipped shared studio spaces to artists at Primrose Park Arts Centre at a low cost rental for a one year period.

 Studio Artists 2017